Exploring the Dependence of Gas Cooling and Heating Functions on the Incident Radiation Field with Machine Learning: Data and Methods

 where $x = {h\nu}/({1 \mathrm{Ry}})$ is the photon energy in Rydbergs.
-The parameter $J_0$ accounts for the overall amplitude of the radiation field.
+The parameter $J_0$ in equation~(\ref{eq:rad_field}) accounts for the overall amplitude of the radiation field.
 The expression in square brackets contains two terms: a stellar spectrum $s_\nu$ and an AGN-like power law with slope $\alpha$.
 The parameter $f_Q$ quantifies the ratio of the stellar and AGN-like contributions to $J_\nu$ at 1 Ry.
 The stellar spectrum $s_\nu$ is given by:

-and is a fit to stellar spectrum from the Starburst99 spectral synthesis library \citep{starburst99}.
+and is a fit to stellar spectra from the Starburst99 spectral synthesis library \citep{starburst99}.
 The radiation field $J_\nu$ in equation~(\ref{eq:rad_field}) is also subject to attenuation due to neutral hydrogen and helium with optical depth $\tau_\nu$ given by:

-where $\tau_0$ is a parameter, $\sigma_\mathrm{HI, 0}$ is the photoionization cross section of neutral hydrogen at its ionization threshold, and $\sigma_\mathrm{HI}(\nu), \sigma_\mathrm{HeI}( \nu)$ are the photoionization cross sections for neutral hydrogen and helium, respectively, as functions of frequency.
+where $\tau_0$ describes the overall optical depth, $\sigma_\mathrm{HI, 0}$ is the photoionization cross section of neutral hydrogen at its ionization threshold, and $\sigma_\mathrm{HI}(\nu), \sigma_\mathrm{HeI}( \nu)$ are the photoionization cross sections for neutral hydrogen and helium, respectively, as functions of frequency.
 A loose justification for this parameterization choice is that a random place in the universe may be irradiated by both stellar and AGN radiation, and the strongest nearby source may happen to lie behind a sufficiently dense absorbing cloud.
 More complex scenarios with multiple nearby sources of approximately equal strengths can obviously be imagined, but they are unlikely to be common.

 In total, the input data we use is fully described by 7 parameters: $T, n_H, Z, J_0, f_Q,\tau_0$, and $\alpha$.
 We define our training data on a grid of these parameters, described in Table~\ref{tab:training_data}.